#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 I've actually had to go up an underpants size.
 Well, your bum's getting bigger.

-My bum's because I'm doing so many Bulgarian splits squats, I've had to go from small to medium because my bum's now massive.
+Because I'm doing so many Bulgarian splits squats, so I've had to go from small to medium because my bum's now massive.
 Medium.

 Yeah, but in terms of proportion.